my1396/Econ-Study/_posts/2023-07-04-Econ-Notes.md

 多项式与指数

+A standard polynomial is one where the highest degree is the first term, and the subsequent terms are arranged in descending order of the powers or the exponents of the variables followed by constant values.

+- The number multiplied by a variable is called the "coefficient".
+- The number without any variable is called a "constant".

 $A^B$: $A$ is called the base (底数), $B$ is exponent (指数).

 Polynomials, $x$ in the base. constant ($x^0$), linear ($x$), quadratic ($x^2$), cubic ($x^3$), quartic terms ($x^4$).